Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Results

 \section{Results}

 In this section, we cover our findings that address our two research questions.
-We start by highlighting how LEP individuals' access to health technologies can be impeded by linguistic (\autoref{subsec:findingsLanguage}), cultural (\autoref{subsec:findingsCulture}) and digital (\autoref{subsec:findingsLiteracy} \& \ref{subsec:findingsPrivacy}) divides.
+We start by highlighting how LEP individuals' access to health technologies can be impeded by linguistic (\autoref{subsec:findingsLanguage}), cultural (\autoref{subsec:findingsCulture}), and digital (\autoref{subsec:findingsLiteracy} \& \ref{subsec:findingsPrivacy}) divides.
 We then describe how patient navigators saw the possible applications (\autoref{subsec:findingsOpp}) and risks (\autoref{subsec:findingsRisks}) of AI tools for LEP individuals.
-In this section and the following, we use the term \textit{clients} to refer to the Spanish-speaking LEP individuals that the patient navigators work with, reflecting the terminology most commonly used by the navigators themselves.
+In this section and the following, we use the term \textit{clients} to refer to the Spanish-speaking LEP individuals that the patient navigators work with, reflecting the terminology most commonly used by the navigators themselves. \autoref{tab:findings} summarizes our findings of the barriers that LEP individuals face (RQ1, \autoref{subsec:findingsLanguage}-\autoref{subsec:findingsPrivacy}), and \autoref{tab:findingsRQ2} summarizes our findings of the risks and opportunities for AI to support health communication (RQ2, \autoref{subsec:findingsOpp}-\autoref{subsec:findingsRisks}).
+Both tables also include associated AI design considerations (\autoref{sec:discussion}).